aiven/aiven-docs/docs/platform/howto/manage-permissions.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons" import {ConsoleIcon} from "@site/src/components/ConsoleIcons"

-You can grant [organzation users](/docs/platform/howto/manage-org-users), [application users](/docs/platform/concepts/application-users), and [groups](/docs/platform/howto/manage-groups) access at the organization and project level through [roles and permissions](/docs/platform/concepts/permissions).
+You can grant [organization users](/docs/platform/howto/manage-org-users), [application users](/docs/platform/concepts/application-users), and [groups](/docs/platform/howto/manage-groups) access at the organization and project level through [roles and permissions](/docs/platform/concepts/permissions).

 :::important
 When you remove permissions from a user or group, service credentials are not changed.